jamsocket/y-sweet/docs/running.md

 See `y-sweet/crates/y-sweet-worker/wrangler.toml` for the Cloudflare resources it references.
 You will either need to create these resources or change the configuration to point to your own resources.

-## Self-hosting in production
+## Docker Image

-Docker images coming soon.
-If you're interested, [let us know](mailto:hi@driftingin.space).
+The latest Docker image is available as `ghcr.io/jamsocket/y-sweet:latest`.
+You can find a [list of images here](https://github.com/jamsocket/y-sweet/pkgs/container/y-sweet).